Seconds (1966 film): Plot

 Returning to the headquarters, Arthur is placed in a waiting room with various other men, including his friend Charlie, all of whom have asked to undergo yet another 'rebirth'.
 An elated Charlie is chosen and is escorted from the waiting room.
 Frustrated at the unknown amount of time the men have been waiting to be chosen, and being unable to think of anyone that he can refer to the Company, Arthur angrily demands that his procedure is performed without further delay.
 Later, as Arthur is wheeled into the operating room, he is met by a chaplain who begins to read him his last rites.
 After being bound, gagged, and sedated, Arthur comes to realize he is about to be killed.
 Dr. Innes, who performed Arthur's original transformation, coldly laments to Arthur that he is sorry it has to end this way, and that Arthur's transformation into Tony was his "best work".
 He explains that Arthur's body will be used as the catalyst for another patient's transformation — the staged scene for that patient's faked death will be a car accident.
 Dr. Innes proceeds to drill into Arthur's skull to inflict a brain hemorrhage consistent with head injuries sustained in a car crash.
-As Arthur loses consciousness, he stares into the surgical light, and has a memory of seeing a man playing with his infant daughter on the beach; the image distorts and loses resolution as Arthur dies.
+As Arthur loses consciousness, he stares into the surgical light, and has a vision (or memory) of a man and his infant daughter playing on a beach; the image distorts and loses resolution as Arthur dies.